karlmanalo/labs-curriculum/Labs Curriculum/Sprint 2 - Demonstrating Contribution/Sprint Challenge 2.md

 ### Questions you need to answer

 1. Describe what you built this week.
 Link any relevant pull requests or paste screenshots of code.

+   This week, I initiated deployment of the FastAPI to AWS by way of Elastic Beanstalk.
+This API will be used by the data science team to relay key descriptive statistics of a city as JSON objects to the front end in order to build visualizations for each respective descriptive statistic.

 2. How does what you built contribute to the overall product your team is building?
 What user problems does it help solve?
+   This API will allow the front end to communicate and retrieve data for a given city from the data science back end.
+In terms of user experience, this API enables the user to visualize relevant statistics for a given city.

 3. Describe your delivery process for what you built this week from ideation to breakdown to implementation.
 What challenges occurred during the delivery process that you didn't foresee?

+   I was tasked with deploying the data science API to AWS.
+AWS and Elastic Beanstalk are two technologies that I am unfamiliar with, so the first step I took was reading through and understanding the deployment instructions from beginning to end, ensuring that I understood at the most fundamental level every step to be taken and every line of code.
+Upon reaching a working level of understanding of the process, I took care to follow each instruction to the T and stopping to understand when the instructions did not match up with what I was seeing on my machine.
+Eventually, I deployed the API to AWS, but not without some troubleshooting along the way.
+   One of the challenges that occurred along the way was an instruction to install pipx, and subsequently use pipx to install Elastic Beanstalk.
+I entered these lines of code as written, but once I reached the point of having to utilize EB in the CLI, "eb" was not recognized as a command.
+I went back and made sure that the steps I took matched up with the readme, and it did.
+After some Googling and failed attempts at solutions, I decided to just use pip to install Elastic Beanstalk, bypassing the utilization of pipx.
+This fixed my problem and I was able to deploy the initial version of the data science API.

 ## Prompt 2 - Communicating Teamwork